Abstract

 b) Rear left mount (RLM)

-Fig. 22 shows the test results of the mounts (FLM and RLM) accelerations before and after adjustment at passive sides in three directions (X, Y and Z direction).
+Fig. 22 shows the test results of the mounts (FLM and RLM) accelerations before and after adjustment at passive sides in three directions (, and direction).
 The dashed lines and the solid lines represent the initial status without adjustment and the status after adjustment, respectively.
 It can be observed from Fig. 22 that nearly all the accelerations decreased to a different extent after adjustment indicating that the adjustment has significant improvement on vibration.

 5. Conclusions